Amenability and Acyclicity in Bounded Cohomology Theory: Introduction and Statement of Results

-The proof of Theorem~\ref{main:thm:intro} will make essential use of the properties of bounded cohomology purely from the viewpoint of homological algebra.
-The drawback of the purely algebraic approach to bounded cohomology is that it neglects the metric structure of bounded cohomology.
-In particular, it seems likely that the statements in (3) and (4) of Theorem \ref{main:thm:intro} fail in general to characterize the maps $f \colon X \to Y$ for which the induced restriction maps are \emph{isometric} isomorphisms in bounded cohomology; we do not know any specific counterexamples though.
-Still, it is reasonable to make full and unreserved use of this viewpoint and of the corresponding well--established methods of homological (and homotopical) algebra, especially, given that relatively few calculations of bounded cohomology groups are actually known.
+The proof of Theorem~\ref{main:thm:intro} makes use of the properties of bounded cohomology purely from the viewpoint of homological algebra.
+More precisely, we introduce \emph{boundedly acyclic} resolutions, which are analogous to the classical notion of acyclic resolutions in ordinary cohomology.
+The drawback of the purely algebraic viewpoint for bounded cohomology is that it neglects the metric structure of bounded cohomology.
+In particular, it seems likely that the statements in (3) and (4) of Theorem \ref{main:thm:intro} fail in general to characterize the maps $f \colon X \to Y$ for which the induced restriction maps are \emph{isometric} isomorphisms in bounded cohomology.
+Still, it is reasonable to make full and unreserved use of this viewpoint and of the corresponding well-established methods of homological (and homotopical) algebra, especially, given that relatively few calculations of bounded cohomology groups are actually known.
 We hope that working with boundedly ($n$-)acyclic maps and the characterizations in Theorem~\ref{main:thm:intro} can lead to new and interesting examples of bounded cohomology equivalences outside situations which involve amenable groups.
+Note that restriction maps are a special case of inflation maps (Remark~\ref{rem:inflation:vs:pullback}); this also clarifies the connection between Theorem~\ref{main:thm:intro:amenable} and Theorem~\ref{main:thm:intro}.

 Using the \emph{Mapping Theorem}, the proof of Theorem~\ref{main:thm:intro} will again be deduced from an analogous statement which characterizes the homomorphisms $\phi\colon \Gamma \to K$ of discrete groups such that the restriction map